-Course assessment includes a supervised Bachelor¿s thesis and an oral exam.
-The Bachelor's thesis should be a total of 10 pages (double-spaced, 12 point Times New Roman or similar font) plus bibliography, written in Spanish.
+Course assessment includes a supervised Bachelor's thesis and an oral exam.
+The length of the Bachelor's thesis should be about 3500 words plus bibliography, written in Spanish.
 The oral exam is a conversation in Spanish about the course required readings, where the Bachelor's thesis may also be brought up.

 The Bachelor's thesis is worth 60% of the final grade and the oral exam is worth 40%.
 Failing one of these parts means that the final course grade in SPLA258 will be an F. Both parts of the exam must be passed the same semester.

 When retaking the exam in a semester without instruction, students must submit the revised thesis without further supervision.

 The Bachelor's thesis and oral exam fulfill the requirements for independent work that is a necessary part of a Bachelor's degree.
 A maximum of one course with the SPLA250 course code can be taken during the same semester.

 The grading scale is A-F, where F is a fail.